Arrugonoto/Simple-to-do-app/README.md

 It's simple to-do app project made with connection to browser local storage for storing data about created tasks.

-:exclamation: **After clearing browser data, local storage data will also be cleared, remember about it**
+:exclamation: **After clearing of browser data, local storage data will also be cleared, remember about it**

 **Project contains:**
   * Creating tasks